 we stock; these wines also reflect Marc's commitment to quality.

-This fabulous rich white wine is increasingly popular with our customers.
+This fabulous white wine is increasingly popular with customers.

 Like the 2013, this vintage is bright gold in colour with the richness and texture of white Burgundy.
 It is made from Semillon which, like Chardonnay, has an affinity to oak and is very nutty and minerally on the nose with hints of lemon, apples and fresh straw.
 Boekenhoutskloof wines are well made using organic principles and minimal intervention; that approach and the use of grapes from old bush vines makes for intense flavours and good structure.
 The dominant flavours are lemon and minerality.
 Though new oak barrels are used the wines are matured at low temperatures so there is little extraction and the effect on flavours is more buttery than spice and toast.
 The wine has a lovely creamy texture and a richness which is balanced by a tangy acidity.
 Lovely long and complex finish.
 Delicious.